kirubeltadesse/sap-core/frontend/README.md

 ## Running in debug mode

-There is a launch.json file in the .vscode folder.
-You can use that to run the front end in debug mode. you can put breakpoints in the code and debug the code.
+There is a `launch.json` file inside the `.vscode` folder.
+There are `Debug UI` and `Debug Typescript(UI)` pre-defined options that run the frontend in debug mode. you can launch one of the options, put breakpoints in the code and step through the code line by line.

 ### package related issues